OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 3. Security Context Setting: SecurityContext->readOnlyRootFilesystem
    Description: Controls whether a container will be able to write into the root filesystem.

-4. Security Conext Setting: PodSecurityContext->runAsNonRoot
+4. Security Context Setting: PodSecurityContext->runAsNonRoot
    Description: Prevents running a container with 'root' user as part of the pod |

 #### Security context example: A pod definition that includes security context parameters